 If you don't have a healthcare provider, go to the Washington Connections website.
 Washington Connections is a statewide database to assist individuals and families find a variety of services based on income.

 Active TB is treated by taking several drugs, usually for 6 to 9 months.
 You must take the drugs exactly as prescribed and finish the medication to prevent becoming sick again and gaining a resistance to the drugs.
 TB that is resistant to drugs is more difficult and expensive to treat.
-Snohomish Health District staff will sometimes observe patients with active TB as they take each dose to ensure that TB treatment is followed.
+Snohomish County Health Department staff will sometimes observe patients with active TB as they take each dose to ensure that TB treatment is followed.

 Most people exposed to TB are able to fight the bacteria naturally and never get ill.
 People with this latent TB infection do not have symptoms and cannot spread the bacteria to others; however, treatment is necessary to prevent the bacteria from becoming active TB and spreading to others.
-The Snohomish Health District will treat latent TB in family members and close contacts of people we are treating for active TB.
+The Snohomish County Health Department will treat latent TB in family members and close contacts of people we are treating for active TB.

 We also treat latent TB infection in refugees and asylees who were exposed to the bacteria before coming to the United States.
 All immigrants and refugees applying for a U.S. immigrant visa must complete a medical exam that includes screening for TB.
 Each year, we screen approximately 150 people who are moving to Snohomish County.